Our early childhood development (ECD) interventions reached 2.2 million children in 2024

 We strengthen parents' and caregivers’ knowledge and skills on holistic child development and responsive caregiving.
 We focus on gender-responsive parenting, fathers’ engagement, caregivers’ mental health and wellbeing, and developing contextually relevant and accessible play and learning resources for parents and caregivers.

-In 2021, we reached over three million parents and caregivers.
+In 2024, we reached 689,000 parents and caregivers.

 We partner with AKDN-owned and supported health institutions and facilities.
 We train health workers to provide holistic child development services, to develop new and adapt existing resources for health workers on holistic child development, and to create child and family friendly spaces in health facilities.
-We have created play corners in 95 health facilities, and trained and supported over 1,500 health workers across six countries.

 AKDN / Christopher Wilton-Steer